-During the three-month period ended March 31, 2022, the Corporation continued to operate a COVID-19 testing facility at the Windfall Project camp.
+During the six-month period ended June 30, 2022, the Corporation continued to operate a COVID-19 testing facility at the Windfall Project camp.
 The COVID-19 laboratory provides a safer environment at site to protect workers and their families along with local and First Nation communities where the Corporation operates.
 Osisko has also provided teleworking for office workers since the beginning of the pandemic.
 The Corporation will continue to closely monitor all developments regarding COVID-19 to ensure a safe working environment for its employees and stakeholders.
-As of March 31, 2022, the Corporation estimated that 100% of workers at site have received two doses of a COVID-19 vaccine.
 The Corporation implemented a mandatory vaccination policy effective November 15, 2021.